keptn/enhancement-proposals/text/0009-definition-of-remediation-action.md

 - [ ] Should an `actionsOnResolved` property be supported?

 - [ ] How can we model a *rollback* action?
-Is this the type: *keptn-built-in* and a standard feature of the remedation-service?
+Is this the type: *keptn-built-in* and a standard feature of the remediation-service?

 ## Future possibilities

 - This KEP allows supporting multiple remediation actions for a service.

-- Instead of a provider or hook, a `container` (as executable unit) would be a suggestion for future enhancements.
+- Instead of a provider or hook, a `container` (as an executable unit) would be a suggestion for future enhancements.
 Thus, a user can specify a container image that will be launched by Keptn before executing the action.